 - 1. Let ch be the character represented by ControlLetter. - 2.
 Let i be ch's code unit value. - 3.
 Let j be the remainder of dividing i by 32. - 4.
-Return the code unit numbered j.
+Return the character whose code unit value is j.

 The production CharacterEscape :: HexEscapeSequence evaluates by evaluating the CV of the HexEscapeSequence (see 7.8.4) and returning its character result.